WWE Home Video

-WWE Home Video is a video distribution and production company that distributes WWE programming.
-A division of WWE formed on April 16, 1997 as WWF Home Video, it replaced a similar independent company owned by Evart Enterprises, Coliseum Video, which operated between 1985 and 1997.
+WWE Home Video was a video distribution and production company that distributed WWE programming.
+A division of WWE formed on April 16, 1997, as WWF Home Video, it replaced a similar independent company owned by Evart Enterprises, Coliseum Video which operated between 1985 and 1997.

-On December 3, 2021, it was originally announced that WWE Home Video releases would be discontinued in the United States and Canada in early 2022 but that decision was reversed.
-However, releases in the United Kingdom by distributor Fremantle are slated to continue.

 History

 Coliseum Video

-VHS and Betamax cassettes released by Coliseum generally fell into several categories:
+World Wrestling Federation initially began releasing home videos of its content through Coliseum Video under the "WWF Official Video" label.
+The company was initially founded in 1985 by Evart Enterprises and released VHS and Betamax cassettes that generally fell into several categories: